 - Literal Metaphor: That's my name, don't wear it out!

-- Metaphor Is My Middle Name: He's "Reginald Danger Safety", apparently.
+- "Metaphor" Is My Middle Name: He's "Reginald Danger Safety", apparently."I guess it balances out."

 - Mind Screw: A storyline revolving around Reginald's "brain problems".